Jean Gray Hargrove

-Streaming audio is a method of delivering audio signals to your computer over the Internet.
-Instead of downloading an audio file before being able to listen to it, you are able to hear the sound as the audio signal arrives at your computer.
+Streaming audio/video is a method of delivering signals to your computer over the Internet.
+Instead of downloading a file before being able to listen to or watch it, you are able to hear/see the sound as the audio signal arrives at your computer.
 As the data arrives it is buffered for a few seconds before playback begins.
-As the audio plays, more data is arriving (or streaming) and as long as the data is streaming the sound will continue to play.
+As the audio/video plays, more data is arriving (or streaming) and as long as the data is streaming the file will continue to play.

 American Song is a history database that encompasses American musical genres such as country, folk, bluegrass, old time, blues, and gospel.
 The database also includes songs by and about American Indians, miners, immigrants, slaves, children, pioneers, and cowboys.
 Liner notes to all of the albums are included, as well as static URLs to each track and album in the database.

 Database of Recorded American Music contains audio files of over 1200 CDs, featuring 7500 compositions of classical music, folk music, opera, jazz, country music, early rhythm and blues, musical theater, experimental music, electronic music, early rock and Native American music from the United States.
 This broad spectrum of American music is derived from recordings available on the New World Records label, as well as works of contemporary classical American music from labels such as CRI, Albany, innova, Cedille, XI, Pogus, Deep Listening, and Mutable.
 QuickTime 6.5.2 or later required.